gallofeliz/my-own-ip-camera/README.md

 - Currently Raspberry PI with its camera is supported.
 We can easily isolate the services and have differents images for differents systems, and for Raspberry PI I would like to support USB cameras.
 - No ONVIF yet
+- No more HLS nor RTMP.
+I will not spend more time on that (rtsp-simple-server does so good the job :'( but does not allow postprocessing before putting in HLS/RTMP).
+I prefer to reduce the scope today because this project eats my time too much.
+- You cannot use fhd/hd stream in the same time

 ## Environment